solecnugit/paper-arm-mem-bw/README.md

     - `mem_bw_llc.cfg` based on LLC misses from Arm CMN PMUs
 - `src`
   - `my_stream` modified and instrumented STREAM source code for comparing software and hardware memory bandwidth
+  - `detect_mesh` scripts and benchmarks to conduct PMU-data-driven detection for the physical location of memory controllers
   - `dmc620.py` to generate Linux perf command for measuring memory bandwidth via Arm DMC-620 PMUs
   - `watchpoint.py` to generate Linux perf command for measuring memory bandwidth based on Watchpoint
 - `data`